 RULE 1.2.
 PURPOSES OF RULES.
-These rules are adopted to aide in compliance with the provisions of the District Act, to provide regulations necessary and useful to accomplish the purposes set forth in the District Act, and to provide standards and requirements that may be enforced to accomplish such purposes, that include, but are not limited to, protecting and conserving the aquifers, and providing for sustainable groundwater management, recognition of Rules of the Post Oak Savannah Groundwater Conservation District Page 14 property rights, economic and environmental benefits consistent with the Act, to protect private property rights, balance the conservation and development of groundwater to meet the needs of this state, use the best available science in the conservation and development of groundwater and to achieve the following objectives: to provide for conserving, preserving, protecting, and recharging of the groundwater or of a groundwater reservoir or its subdivisions in order to control subsidence, prevent degradation of water quality, or prevent waste of groundwater.
+These rules are adopted to aide in compliance with the provisions of the District Act, to provide regulations necessary and useful to accomplish the purposes set forth in the District Act, and to provide standards and requirements that may be enforced to accomplish such purposes, that include, but are not limited to, protecting and conserving the aquifers, and providing for sustainable groundwater management, recognition of property rights, economic and environmental benefits consistent with the Act, to protect private property rights, balance the conservation and development of groundwater to meet the needs of this state, use the best available science in the conservation and development of groundwater and to achieve the following objectives: to provide for conserving, preserving, protecting, and recharging of the groundwater or of a groundwater reservoir or its subdivisions in order to control subsidence, prevent degradation of water quality, or prevent waste of groundwater.
 The District's Orders, Rules, regulation, requirements, resolutions, policies, guidelines, or similar measures have been implemented to fulfill these objectives.
 [Amended July 12, 2016]